 A roadmap to social value success

-Below is a high-level roadmap for public sector organisations seeking to navigate the social value landscape and avoid such pitfalls.
-Procurement teams are key to turning social value strategies into reality, and so engaging Procurement at the right stages is an important part of the social value journey.
+Procurement teams are key to turning social value strategies into reality, and so engaging Procurement at the right stages and maximising the opportunity of the Procurement Act and new policies are an important part of the social value journey.

 1. Define: Articulate what social value means for your organisation, how it aligns with your mission and values, and how procurement can support these objectives.